-I’m not referring to food banks or need-based programs (though please seek those valuable resources out if you need them), but rather food waste prevention programs.
+I’m not referring to food banks or need-based programs (though please seek out those valuable resources if you need them), but rather food waste prevention programs.
 In my area, for example, there is a large warehouse where loads of nearly-expired food and produce collects every week.
 From there, people deliver it to different food distribution locations around the area.
 These programs are a win-win-win.
 Grocery stores have a place to send food they can no longer sell, landfills avoid thousands of pounds of food waste, and we get the benefit of free nutritious food!
 Search for food waste prevention programs online to see what might be available in your area.

 Since this food source is not predictable (some weeks there is a lot, and other weeks, nothing at all), I do my meal planning after I go, so I know what I will have.
 Here is this week’s food distribution haul – totally free!